chinamike65/hugo-tuolesi/content/book5/book5en.md

 This is followed by the sentence "The Path of Accomplishment and Destruction of No Suffering", which mainly refers to the wisdom and realization of the Hinayana Arhats.

 After attaining Arhatship, 84,000 afflictions are cut off, and 84,000 kinds of happiness are obtained.
-At this time, the happiness of all ordinary people combined is not as good as that of an Arahant.
+At this time, the happiness of all ordinary people combined is not as good as that of an arhat.

 Bodhisattvas also have this kind of happiness, but in order to save sentient beings, Bodhisattvas will give up this kind of happiness and continue to practice until they become Buddhas.